eschercloudai/unikorn/README.md

 #### Installing Unikorn

+**NOTE**: Unikorn Server is not installed by default, see below for details.

 You can install using the local repo, or with CD.

 First, unless you are doing local development and want to manually load images, you will want to configure image pull secrets in order to be able to pull the images.